Milt Campbell

 Milton Gray Campbell (December 9, 1933 – November 2, 2012) was an American decathlete of the 1950s.
 In 1956, he became the first African American to win the gold medal in the decathlon of the Summer Olympic Games.

 Personal life

 Campbell was born in Plainfield, New Jersey.
 At Plainfield High School he competed in track, football and swimming.
 He then enrolled at the Indiana University (Bloomington), where he played football and ran track.

 Milton Gray Campbell, more commonly known as “Milt”, was born on December 9, 1933, in Plainfield, New Jersey.
 While Campbell's love for sports was apparent from a very young age - always competing with and trying to outperform his older brother, Tom - his athletic prowess was first noticed in high school.
-He attended Plainfield High School (class of '53) where he participated in track and field, played football, and swam at a time where it was a widely accepted idea in the sports world that African-Americans were unable to properly swim.
+He attended Plainfield High School (class of '53) where he participated in track and field, played football, and swam at a time when it was a widely accepted idea in the sports world that African-Americans were unable to properly swim.